codr7/forthy2/README.md

 ### pairs
-Values may be paired using `,`, which pops arguments from the stack;
+Pairs may be created using `,`, which pops both values from the stack at runtime;

 ```
   1 3, 5 7,